awaern/Arbetsprov/README.md

 Hello!

-This search function uses Instagram API and you can search through the the names of popular tags.
+This search function is based on Instagram API and you can search through the the names of popular tags.

+Project files necessary
+- index.html
+- style.css
+- search.js

+Dependancies
+- jQuery
+- jQuery-UI